torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 thread and initializes it for use.
 This context contains pointers and values used internally by the driver to keep track of submitted requests.
-The completion area buffer is also allocated, and this is large enough to contain the completion areas for many concurrent requests.
+The completion area buffer is also allocated, and this is large eanalugh to contain the completion areas for many concurrent requests.
 When the device is closed, any outstanding transactions are flushed and the context is cleaned up.